PACKAGE LEAFLET: INFORMATION FOR THE USER

 Consult your doctor or pharmacist before using any medication.

-Clopidogrel Almus is unlikely to affect your ability to drive or operate machinery.
+Clopidogrel Almus is unlikely to affect your ability to drive or use machines.

 Clopidogrel Almus 75 mg contains lactose.

-The recommended dose, even for patients with a condition called "atrial fibrillation" (an irregular heart rhythm),is one 75 mg clopidogrel tablet per day, taken orally, with or without food, and at the same time every day.
+The recommended dose, even for patients with a disease called "atrial fibrillation" (an irregular heartbeat), is one 75 mg clopidogrel tablet per day, administered orally, with or without food, and at the same time each day.

-If you have experienced severe chest pain (unstable angina or myocardial infarction), your doctor may prescribe 300 or 600 mg of clopidogrel (4 or 8 75 mg tablets) to be taken once at the beginning of treatment.
-After that, the recommended dose is one 75 mg clopidogrel tablet per day as described above.
+If you have had severe chest pain (unstable angina or myocardial infarction), your doctor may prescribe you 300 or 600 mg of clopidogrel (4 or 8 tablets of 75 mg) to be taken once at the start of treatment.
+Afterward, the recommended dose is one 75 mg clopidogrel tablet per day, as described above.

-If you have experienced symptoms of a stroke that disappear in a short period of time (also known as transient ischemic attack) or a mild stroke, your doctor may prescribe 300 mg of clopidogrel (4 tablets of 75 mg) once at the beginning of treatment.
-After that, the recommended dose is one 75 mg clopidogrel tablet per day as described above with acetylsalicylic acid for 3 weeks.
-After that, your doctor will prescribe either clopidogrel alone or acetylsalicylic acid alone.
+If you have experienced symptoms of a stroke that disappear within a short period (also known as a transient ischemic attack) or a mild stroke, your doctor may prescribe you 300 mg of clopidogrel (4 tablets of 75 mg) once at the start of treatment.
+Afterward, the recommended dose is one 75 mg clopidogrel tablet per day, as described above, with acetylsalicylic acid for 3 weeks.
+Afterward, the doctor will prescribe either clopidogrel alone or acetylsalicylic acid alone.

-You should take clopidogrel for the time your doctor continues to prescribe it.
+You should take clopidogrel for as long as your doctor continues to prescribe it.

 If you take more Clopidogrel Almus 75 mg than you should: